wesmc7777/Azure-IoT-C-SDK-Reference/iothub-module-client-ll-h/iothubmoduleclient-ll-dowork.md

 # IoTHubModuleClient_LL_DoWork()

-This function is meant to be called by the user when work (sending/receiving) can be done by the IoTHubClient.
+This function is meant to be called by the user when work (sending/receiving) can be done by the IoTHubModuleClient.

 ## Syntax